 Whether you are importing or exporting goods, you may want to include the relevant commodity codes on your customs invoice so your goods pass through customs efficiently.
 It is your responsibility to make sure you choose the correct commodity code.
 You can refer to the online Trade Tariff to find out which code best represents your consignment.

 Once your booking with us is complete, your documentation will be emailed to you, as well as being readily available from within your My Account area.
 You will need to have printed copies of the shipping labels and customs invoices at the collection point, ready for when the driver arrives to collect the shipment.
 Don't have access to a printer?
-Give us a call and we can post the paperwork to your collection point for you.
+Give us a call and we can post the paperwork to you (UK addresses only).